kubernetes/kubernetes/docs/proposals/pod-pid-namespace.md

      namespace when running with Docker >= 1.12.

 With each step we will add a release note that clearly describes the change.
+After each release we will poll kubernetes-users to determine what, if any, applications were impacted by this change.
+If we discover a use case which cannot be accommodated by a shared PID namespace, we will abort step 3 and instead formalize a shared-pid field into the pod spec.

 ## Alternatives Considered